mrismanaziz/Reforestation/README.md

-## Whoever invented the knock-knock joke should get a no bell prize.
+## What does a clock do when it's hungry?
+It goes back four seconds!